 “Whenever we say nationalism, the first thing people think about, at least in America, is Hitler,” Owens said.
 “He was a national socialist.
 If Hitler just wanted to make Germany great and have things run well, OK, fine.”

-Following this, TPUSA’s CU chapter released a statement on Twitter which read “we do not believe Candace Owens to be the most effective representation for Turning Point USA, as Communications Director or otherwise.”
+Following this, TPUSA’s CU chapter released a statement on Twitter that read “we do not believe Candace Owens to be the most effective representation for Turning Point USA, as Communications Director or otherwise.”

 Barker said he would not comment further on TPUSA’s statement, yet it has led some students to question the limits of hate which free speech has allowed.